opulencephp/docs/routing.md

 <h2 id="basic-usage">Basic Usage</h2>
 Routes require a few pieces of information:
 * The path the route is valid for
-* The Http method (eg "GET", "POST", "DELETE", "PUT", "PATCH", "OPTIONS", or "HEAD") the route is valid for
+* The HTTP method (eg "GET", "POST", "DELETE", "PUT", "PATCH", "OPTIONS", or "HEAD") the route is valid for
 * The action to perform on a match

 `Opulence\Routing\Router` supports various methods out of the gate: